Physical Education Studies

 Associate in Science (A.S.)

 Employment in the health and physical education field is expected to grow as interest in fitness and health for individuals and special groups increases.
-A large number of openings in the field of elementary and secondary school teaching are expected due to a large group of teachers reaching retirement age, according to the U.S. Department of Labor.
-The Physical Education Studies degree program at Finger Lakes Community College is designed to prepare you for baccalaureate studies in Physical Education by building a solid liberal arts foundation.
+According to the U.S. Department of Labor, a large number of openings in the field of elementary and secondary school teaching are expected due to a large group of teachers reaching retirement age.
+The physical education studies degree program at Finger Lakes Community College is designed to prepare you for transfer into a baccalaureate degree program in physical education by building a solid liberal arts foundation.

 Program Learning Outcomes